RaysonSu/9645_computer_science/9645_vault/9645_course_notes/object-oriented_and_additional_programming/oop_slides.md

 # Technology Current Affairs Task

-Recently there has been news about the US government purchasing a spyware program named "____" from the company Paragon.
+Recently there has been [news](https://www.theguardian.com/us-news/2025/sep/02/trump-immigration-ice-israeli-spyware) about the US government purchasing a spyware program named "Graphite" from the company Paragon.

-Consider the hypothetical OOP design of "____".
+Consider the hypothetical OOP design of *Graphite*.

 What...